 Brands love influencer marketing because it gives them a level of visibility and credibility that they often can’t hope to achieve by themselves.
 Although attracting the advertising pounds of big brand isn’t easy, building a large community of engaged followers around a clearly defined niche will go a long way.
 Once you can build up a reputation as an authority in your niche, it’s quite likely that companies will start coming to you to advertise their products and services.

-4. Sell products with Facebook shops.
+4. Sell products with Facebook shops and direct sales.

 Social media is also a popular venue for selling physical products.
 Facebook, for example, lets users set up online stores where you can add an unlimited number of products, organise them into categories and track sales through an analytics dashboard.
 To get started, all you need is a Facebook account and business page.
 Another option is to display products from Shopify on your Facebook page.